 To address these issues, the European commission (EC), have been working together on common EU wide legislation with the objective to have consistency and harmonization across the EU.

-The following areas are currently regulated by the European Commission, in terms of security measures, breach notification and incident reporting:
+The following areas are currently regulated by the European Commission, in terms of security measures and incident reporting at EU level:

-For more information please contact: resilience [at] enisa [dot] europa [dot] eu.
+For more information please contact: incidents [at] enisa [dot] europa [dot] eu.